AndroidWithRossyn/AdMob-Best-Practices-Android/BannerAd-Simple/README.md

 ### Copyright & License
 ```
-© 2024 Rossyn.
+© 2025 Rohitraj Khorwal.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.